 The IFB is the French national Bioinformatics Infrastructure that supports research projects in Life Sciences by provisioning a bioinformatics environment, which consists of IT infrastructure (such as storage and computing resources), software and training, distributed across the country.
-The IFB federates 20 bioinformatics platforms which make physical, operational and human resources available to researchers in a synergistic and efficient way.
+The IFB federates around 20 bioinformatics platforms which make physical, operational and human resources available to researchers in a synergistic and efficient way.
 Each platform brings its own IT infrastructure and bioinformatics expertise to create a better support network, distributed over the country, for Life Sciences research activities.
-IFB supports scientists since the beginning of a project and relies on the OPIDoR tool to write a data management plan.

 Who can use the IFB data management tool assembly?

 IFB and the underlying infrastructure are accessible to researchers in France and their foreign collaborators.
 Researchers that would like to know more about IFB services can find specific contact details at the unified IFB help desk page and get support through the dedicated help pages.
 Depending on the resources, fees may apply.
 It is therefore advisable to contact them during the planning phase of the project.

 The way you can access the IFB depends on the type of resources (for instance, cluster or cloud), and there will be different authentication procedures (local, national or international).
 For example, the Biosphere cloud federation uses the EduGAIN federation for authentication, while useGalaxy.fr uses the ELIXIR AAI authentication.
 To have additional information on how to access the IFB contact the help desk.